 Care of Personal Information – Accuracy of Information

-Red Cloud Securities Inc. will use its best efforts to ensure that personal information is relevant, accurate, complete and up-to-date for the purpose for which it is to be used.
+Red Cloud Financial Services Inc. will use its best efforts to ensure that personal information is relevant, accurate, complete and up-to-date for the purpose for which it is to be used.
 Where personal information is collected directly from an individual, it will be presumed to be accurate and complete at the time of collection, unless there is other information which suggests it is not.
 Personal information will be updated as required by the regulatory authorities.

 Protection of Information

-Red Cloud Securities Inc. will document security, storage and disposal requirements for all personal information for which it is responsible.
-In documenting these requirements Red Cloud Securities Inc. will take into consideration the sensitivity of the information, its form and volume, its frequency of use and retention period, the circumstances of its use and storage, and any legal or regulatory requirements.
+Red Cloud Financial Services Inc. will document security, storage and disposal requirements for all personal information for which it is responsible.
+In documenting these requirements Red Cloud Financial Services Inc. will take into consideration the sensitivity of the information, its form and volume, its frequency of use and retention period, the circumstances of its use and storage, and any legal or regulatory requirements.
 When personal information is no longer required to be kept, such information will be destroyed or made anonymous in a controlled and secure manner in order to prevent any unauthorized persons having access to that information.
 Personal information which is the subject of a complaint, inquiry or legal process will not be destroyed until the resolution of that process.

 Retention and Disposal of Information